 The following awards are available to help fund undergraduate students conducting field research at Queen's University Biological Station (QUBS).
-Note: the application deadline has been extended to MARCH 28, 2014.

 The Wes and Dorletta Curran Memorial Award

 This award was established to support undergraduate students who aspire to study at QUBS.
 Approximately $5100 will be available and may be shared among several awardees.
 Eighty percent of the award is intended to cover room and board at QUBS with the remaining 20% for stipend.
 Awards will be based on financial need (defined as eligibility for OSAP or other governmental student assistance programs), academic excellence, and full-time enrollment in the Biology undergraduate program at Queen’s University.
 Preference will be given to students doing field or laboratory research in aquatic ecology, illuminating the ecology of the freshwater habitat.